browserengineering/book/book/security.md

 That makes sense: in a browser, if you're logged in to a website and you open a second tab, you're logged in on that tab as well.

-Remember that cookies are site-specific.
-More specifically, a cookie is specific to a given combination of scheme, host, and port, which is called an origin; this is called the "same-origin policy".
-So our cookie jar will map origins to cookies.
+Remember that cookies are site-specific---each cookie is bound to the host and port that set it.
+So our cookie jar will map host/port pairs to cookies.

 When the browser visits a page, it needs to send all the cookies it knows about.
 This means adding an extra header to the